MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Debuggers.md

 test.ps1:12  psversion
 ```

-Because the execution policy is set to RemoteSigned, execution stops at the
+Because the execution policy is set to **RemoteSigned**, execution stops at the
 function call.

 At this point, you might want to check the call stack.
 Use the